Nikola Uzunović: Political career

-In 1904, aged 31 he was elected to the Niš municipality, and after eight months, a deputy in front of the Radical Party, a party he would remain in until 1934.
-During the First World War Uzunović was a reserve officer, and thereafter again politically involved.
-In the following years he was minister for agricultural issues and the minister of construction.
+In 1904, aged 31 he was elected to the Niš municipality, and after eight months, he was a deputy in front of the Radical Party, a party he would remain in until 1934.
+During the First World War Uzunović was a reserve officer, and thereafter politically involved again.
+In the years that followed, he was minister for agricultural issues and the minister of construction.
 After the War, he was re-elected deputy.

 In April 1926, faced with corruption scandals Prime Minister Nikola Pašić was forced resign.
-Uzunović became the eighth Prime Minister of Yugoslavia on 8 April 1926, however faced with internal conflict within the party, a succession of short term governments, came and went under his watch.
-Tired, Uzunović also had twelve crises and multiple cabinet reshuffles, in response to a further sharp attack against his government, and the party responded on 17 April 1927 when Uzunovićnew position as Prime Minister ended.
-He was replaced by Velimir Vukićević, a member of Uzunovićnew's own party the National Radical Party.
+Uzunović became the eighth Prime Minister of Yugoslavia on 8 April 1926.
+However, he was faced with internal conflict within the party, and a succession of short term governments, came and went under his watch.
+Tired, Uzunović also had twelve crises and multiple cabinet reshuffles, in response to a further sharp attack against his government, and the party responded on 17 April 1927 when Uzunović's new position as Prime Minister ended.
+He was replaced by Velimir Vukićević, a member of Uzunovićnew's own National Radical Party.